MysticalMindset/College_book/Year 2/CoursesY2.md

 Semester 3:
 ------------
-Differential Equations
+Differential Equations (Not Added: Class was in Website Formula)

-Engineering Project Managment
+Engineering Project Managment (Not Added)

 Electric Circuits Analysis